Having a Tough Child: The Emotional Reality No One Talks About

 Often, it’s stress combined with immature self-control rather than “badness.”
 When children are exhausted, hungry, overstimulated, irritated, or having difficulty adjusting to change, they will act out.
 Behaviour becomes the loudest form of communication when learning, attention, anxiety, or sensory needs increase the pressure.

-Is it normal dealing with a tough child who is acting defiant?
+Is it normal to deal with a tough child who is acting defiant?

 Defiance is common, particularly during periods of significant expansion.
 Frequency, intensity, and duration are important.
-If disobedience occurs regularly, is severe, or occurs both at home and at school, it may indicate more serious issues, and you may require more help and coping mechanisms.
+If disobedience occurs regularly, is severe, or occurs at both home and school, it may indicate more serious issues, and you may require more help and coping mechanisms.

-How do I discipline dealing with a tough child without yelling?
+How do I discipline a tough child without yelling?

 Use more follow-through and fewer words.
 Give a clear decision, state the rule once, and then remain composed.
 Congratulate whatever little collaboration you observe.
 If you start to boil, take a 10-second break, speak more quietly, and then go back to the maximum.
 Your power is calm.